AdobeDocs/express-add-ons/src/pages/add-ons.md

 ### See what's coming.

-Powerful content-authoring APIs are right around the corner
+Powerful content-authoring APIs are right around the corner.

 - [Learn more](https://adobe.io)